benthevining/BenBot/ben-bot/resources/README.md

 # ben-bot resources

-This directory define's the `ben-bot` engine's resources library.
+This directory defines the `ben-bot` engine's resources library.

 The main include is:
 ```cpp